ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Toggle Switch.rst

             NumberAnimation { properties: "x"; easing.type: Easing.InOutQuad; duration: 200 }
         }

 At this point, when the switch toggles between the two states the knob will instantly change its ``x`` position between 1 and 78.
 In order for the knob to move smoothly we add a transition that will animate the ``x`` property with an easing curve for a duration of 200ms.

 For more information on transitions see `Animation and Transitions in Qt Quick </sdk/apps/qml/QtQuick/qtquick-statesanimations-animations/>`_ .

-.. rubric:: Usage
-   :name: usage

 The switch can be used in a QML file, like this: